What is Prepaid Wireless?

 about large, unexpected bills at the end of the month.

-The reason why prepaid has been taking off in an incredible way in
+The reason why prepaid has been taking off in an incredible way is its

-recent years is its deserving evolution away from the stigma that it
+deserving evolution away from the stigma that plagued it since its

-clearly no longer the case as you'll discover on the many hundreds of
+longer the case as you'll discover on the many hundreds of pages on

 friends "what is prepaid wireless."
 If there is anything at